Chlothar I: Acquisition of Metz

 Theudebald, Chlothar's great-nephew and the grandson of the late Theuderic, died childless in 555.
-So Chlothar immediately went to Metz to take possession of the kingdom from his late nephew, but under Salic Law he had to share it with his brother.
+So Chlothar immediately went to Metz to take possession of the kingdom from his late nephew, but under Salic Law, he had to share it with his brother.
 So he married Waldrada, Theudebald's widow and the daughter of the Lombard king Wacho.
 This ensured the smooth succession to the kingdom of Metz, as well as an alliance with the Lombards, established since the reign of Theudebert.
 But the bishops condemned this incestuous marriage and forced Chlothar to divorce her.
 They gave her in marriage to the Bavarian Duke Garibald.
 To compensate for the breakdown of the marriage with Vuldetrade (Waldrada), Chlothar gave Chlothsind, his daughter, to the Lombard prince and future king, Alboin.
 Condat the Domesticus, great administrator of the palace of King Theudebald, retained his position after the annexation of the kingdom of Metz.

 Saxon war

 In 555, Chlothar attacked and conquered the Saxons, who had revolted, in the upper valley of the Weser, Elbe, and the coast of the North Sea.
-As a submission, Chlothar required them to pay a substantial annual tribute and for some time exacted from the Saxons an annual tribute of 500 cows.
+As a submission, Chlothar required them to pay a substantial annual tribute and, for some time, exacted from the Saxons an annual tribute of 500 cows.

 Between 555 and 556, the Saxons revolted again, perhaps instigated by Childebert.
 Faced with the Saxon revolt and threat of a massacre, Chlothar preferred peace talks.
 He offered to forego battle if they would accept his demand to continue to pay him tribute, despite a previous rejection.
 But his men, aggressive, eager for battle, contested the decision.
 Talks were cut short when the soldiers forced him, with insults and death threats, to take on the Saxons.
 After an incredibly bloody battle, the Saxons and Franks made peace.

 Submission of Auvergne

 Auvergne, a once prosperous Roman province, which had resisted the Visigoths and Franks, had hoped they could avoid destruction by offering their loyalty.
 Theuderic had devastated much of the land, and Theudebert pacified the land by marrying a Gallo-Roman woman of Senatorial descent.
 In anticipation of the death of Theodebald, Chlothar sent his son Chram to take possession of the area.
 In time, Chram came to control a larger area and desired to break away from his father entirely.
-To achieve this, he joined politically with Childebert who encouraged his dissent.
+To achieve this, he joined forces with Childebert, who encouraged his dissent.
 In time his influence was expanded over Poitiers, Tours, Limoges, Clermont, Bourges, Le Puy, Javols, Rodez, Cahors, Albi, and Toulouse.